Aditya1404Sal/http-proxy/README.md

-# MCP Wrapper
+# HTTP Proxy for OpenAI

-This is a HTTP component that wraps and routes requests to an MCP (Model Context Protocol) component.
-It provides HTTP routing for health checks, actions, and MCP protocol handling.
+This is an HTTP component that wraps and routes requests to an OpenAI streaming component.
+It provides HTTP routing and proxies streaming responses from the OpenAI API.

 ## Prerequisites